In this article, we will discuss frequently asked Hibernate Interview Questions and Answers

-Hibernate is an ORM tool that maps POJOs to tables in relational database.
+Hibernate is an ORM(Object Relational Mapping) framework that maps POJOs to tables in relational database.

 The mapping is done through a xml configuration file or through annotations.